The People’s Republic of China has not acceded to the Mine Ban Treaty.

 In the past, China was one of the world’s largest producers and exporters of antipersonnel mines.
 Since 1997, antipersonnel mine production in China has been limited to mines with self-destruct and self-deactivation mechanisms, which are compliant with CCW Amended Protocol II.
 Officials told the Monitor in 2008 that production facilities were either idle, permanently closed, or converted to manufacture other products.
 In 2012, a Foreign Ministry official informed the Monitor that there was no ongoing large-scale production of antipersonnel mines, but a small number of new antipersonnel mines were produced for research purposes by the military.
 In November 2016, a Defense Ministry official confirmed earlier statements that non-self-destructing mines are no longer manufactured.
-He stated that some mines that were not self-destructing remained in their stockpile, but that these were being destroyed.
+The official stated that some mines that were not self-destructing remained in China’s stockpile, but that these were being destroyed.

-In June 2014, Chinese representatives informed the Monitor that no new antipersonnel mines had been used in the country in the past decade and acknowledged antipersonnel mines no longer play a prominent role in China’s defense doctrine.
+In June 2014, Chinese representatives informed the Monitor that no new antipersonnel mines had been used in the country in the past decade and acknowledged that antipersonnel mines no longer play a prominent role in China’s defense doctrine.
 Previously, in 2012, a Foreign Ministry official confirmed that no new minefields had been laid.
 In 2011, a Chinese official noted that the country maintains a small number of minefields “for national defense.”